ccubed/PyMoe/README.md

 ```

 ## VNDB
-Status: Partially written as of 0.3.
-You can query the DB.
+Status: Finished as of 0.7 Beta
 To create an instance.
 ```python
 from Pymoe import Vndb